GuyBar7/SQL-Data-Analysis-Projects/README.md

 ## Results
 The `result` folder contains the results of the queries in CSV format.

-## Database Structure
-The `diagrams` folder contains diagrams and ERDs that explain the structure of the database.

 ## Usage
 1. Download and restore the database in your SQL environment.